Setting up the API Deployer and deployment infrastructures¶

 Setting up stages¶

-Each infrastructure belongs to a “Lifecycle stage”.
+Each infrastructure belongs to a “lifecycle stage”.
 This is used in order to show deployments per lifecycle stage.
-DSS comes preconfigured with the classic “Development”, “Test” and “Production” stages but you can freely modify these stages in Administration > Settings > Deployer > API deployment stages.
+DSS comes pre-configured with the classic “Development”, “Test” and “Production” stages, but you can freely modify these stages in Administration > Settings > Deployer > API deployment stages.

 Configuring an API infrastructure¶